We are working to streamline and modernise the agricultural levies and charges (levies) legislation.

-- reduce complexity and inconsistencies in the current legislation
+- reduce complexity and inconsistencies compared with the current legislation

-- make changes to levy settings in the legislation simpler in the future.
+- make changing to levy settings in the legislation simpler in future.

 - serves the objectives of the levy system, and

-- is necessary to the successful industry-led arrangement.
+- is necessary to the successful industry-led arrangement, but

 What is changing

-The scope of this work includes modernising the legislation associated with levies on:
+The scope of this work includes modernising the legislation associated with levies for:

 - research and development (R&D)